Raiders of the Lost Horcrux:

 Which brings one back around to the question of why Voldemort should have chosen to share the location of any of his Horcruxes, with anyone else in the first place.
 The Diary, which was also a weapon, could have been an exception (or was it?).
 It needed to be kept safe, but it also needed to be kept where it could be easily retrieved, against the time he decided to deploy it.
 For he clearly someday intended to deploy it.

-But why would he share information, any information at all, about the others?
+But why would he share information, any information at all, about any of the others?
 And yet it seems as if he must have shared it with somebody, or how would a wet-behind-the-ears rookie Death Eater like Regulus Black ever manage to find out enough about it to figure it out?

 Regarding the bigger puzzle, however; how did Regulus manage to steal the Horcrux?